YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 stores numbers as, and performs arithmetic using, a scaled packed decimal representation with 18 significant decimal digits, with optimizations for values within a certain subset of its full range.
-Consequently, any number that is exactly represented in YottaDB can be exactly represented as a string, with reasonably efficient conversion back and forth.
+YottaDB efficiently converts between strings and numbers.

 .. [#] For example, since a number such as .01 is not exactly
        representable as a binary or hexadecimal floating point number